elastic/tedi/README.md

 ```

 ### Build context files
-Add any other files that are needed to complete your image to the `tedi`
+Add any other files that are needed to complete your image to the `.tedi/template/`
 directory.
-They will be provided as the Docker build context, via a staging
+They will be included in the Docker build context.
+Each declared image
-area in the hidden directory `.tedi`.
+will create a build context directory under `.tedi/build/`.

 Both plain files and Jinja2 templates are supported.

-The contents of `.tedi` are temporary and can be regenerated.
+The contents of `.tedi/build/` are temporary and can be regenerated.
 You'll likely
 want to add it to your `.gitignore` file.

 #### Plain files